Table of Content

 - Report all the content that is being migrated.

-- Group data that share similar metadata and optimize use of content types.
+- Group data that share similar metadata and optimize the use of content types.

-- Have knowledge regarding effectiveness of SharePoint Online before migrating, thus ensuring a seamless transition.
+- Have knowledge regarding the effectiveness of SharePoint Online (Office 365) before migrating, thus ensuring a seamless transition.

 Organizations worldwide need to make optimum use of the cloud offerings and migrate their business to the cloud, while reducing complexity and controlling cloud expenses.
-Cloud brings in a lot of positive changes in the way your teams collaborate.
-Selecting the best approach is probably the most important step in planning migration.
-So, it’s crucial to do some research and plan governance which best suits your needs.
+Cloud service brings in a lot of positive changes in the way your teams collaborate.
+Selecting the best approach and choosing the best SharePoint on-premise migration company are probably the most important step in planning migration project from SharePoint on-premise to Office 365 for your business.
+So, it’s crucial to perform some research and plan governance which best suits your needs.